Profinite automata: Background on automatic sequences

-We recall Cobham's theorem \cite{C}, which gives us the following characterization of automatic sequences.
+Given a letter $s$ such that $\theta(s)$ starts with $s$, the words $\theta^n(s)$ converge, as $n\rightarrow\infty$, to a fixed point of $\theta$.
+We recall Cobham's theorem~\cite{C}, which gives us the following characterization of automatic sequences.

-\begin{theorem} A sequence is $k$-automatic if and only if it is the image, under a letter-to-letter projection, of a fixed point of a length-$k$ substitution. \end{theorem}
+\begin{theorem} A sequence is $k$-automatic if and only if it is the image, under a letter-to-letter projection, of a fixed point of a length-$k$ substitution on a finite alphabet. \end{theorem}

-If a sequence $a(n)_{n \geq 0}$ is generated in direct reading by $\mathcal M = (\mathcal S, \Sigma_{k},\delta, s_0, \mathcal A, \tau)$, then the transition map $\delta$ gives us the substitution described by Cobham's theorem.
+If a sequence $a(n)_{n \geq 0}$ is generated in direct reading by $\mathcal M = (\mathcal S, \Sigma_{k},\delta, \overline{s}, \mathcal A, \tau)$, then the transition map $\delta$ gives us the substitution described by Cobham's theorem.
 Namely, let $\theta(s) \colonequal \delta(s,0) \delta(s,1)\cdots \delta(s,k-1)$ for each state $s \in \mathcal S$.
-If $\delta(s_0, 0) \neq s_0$, introduce a new letter $s_0'$ and let $\theta(s_0') \colonequal s_0' \delta(s_0,1) \cdots \delta(s_0,k-1)$.
+If $\delta(\overline{s}, 0) \neq \overline{s}$, introduce a new letter $\overline{s}'$ and let $\theta(\overline{s}') \colonequal \overline{s}' \delta(\overline{s},1) \cdots \delta(\overline{s},k-1)$.

 \begin{example} Let us construct a substitution $\theta$ and projection $\tau$ that generate the sequence produced by the automaton $\mathcal M$ in Example~\ref{Catalan modulo 4} in direct reading.
-Removing the letter-to-letter projection from $\mathcal M$ gives the following automaton $\mathcal M^*$, where we have named the states $s_0, s_1, \dots, s_5$.
+Removing the output function from $\mathcal M$ gives the following automaton, where we have named the states $s_0, s_1, \dots, s_5$.

 This automaton dictates that $\theta$ is the length-$2$ substitution on the alphabet $\{s_0, s_1, s_2, s_3, s_4, s_5\}$ defined by

 The sequence

 is a fixed point of $\theta$.
 The letter-to-letter projection $\tau$ is the output function for $\mathcal M$, namely